The whole human memory can be, and probably in a short time will be, made accessible to every individual.

 — paraphrased from a comment on a blog.

-my whole fallacy is wrong.
-How you got to teach a course in anything is
+fallacy is wrong.
+How you got to teach a course in anything is totally

 — George E. P. Box